ileka2468/Blueroomies/Database/schema_plan.md

 ---

 ### **5. Preferences Table**:
-- **Description**: Stores each user’s preferences for potential roommates.
+- **Description**: Stores each user’s preferences for **other** potential roommates.
 This table is used by the matching algorithm to find compatible roommates.
 - **Key Fields**:
   - `preference_id`: Unique identifier for each preference set (Primary Key).
   - `user_id`: Foreign key linking to the `users` table.